 From hip cocktail bars with a deliberately dingy neon vibe to old-school pubs that have been a local favourite for decades, we’ve got the ultimate Top 50 Dive Bars in Europe for 2019.

 Sugar Bar is a small, cosy bar in the centre of the Gothic area of Barcelona.
 They have some great cocktails, Brewdog on tap and an atmosphere that always gets more electric as the night goes on.
+It’s by far one of the best dive bars in Europe.

 Great prices and even better vibes makes Bar Dak -2 a solid choice for a few local beers until the early hours.
 There’s always something happening here, whether it’s an event or music, so you’ll be entertained.